haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-DNA-small-molecule/index.md

 Reapeat the command for the top 10 models.

-With the following command we can load the 8 models into PyMOL provided in the `data` directory for closer examination.
+With the following command we can load the 10 models into PyMOL along with the reference structure provided in the `data` directory for closer examination.

 <a class="prompt prompt-cmd">